 6. Look for freebies.
 One of the most common promotions among Caribbean resorts is a free night with a required minimum stay — such as “stay six nights and get the seventh night free.”
 Keep an eye out for these sales when booking your trip.

 7. Choose the right time of year.
 The busiest and most expensive times to travel to the Caribbean are the winter (particularly over the holidays) and the spring break season.
 You’ll generally get better deals by traveling over the summer or fall — if you’re willing to live with a little risk.
 (Hurricane season runs from June 1 through November 30.)
 Hotel rates are almost always lower during this wetter time of year.
 If you’re worried about hurricanes, consider staying on one of the ABC islands (Aruba, Bonaire, Curacao), which are outside the main hurricane belt.
 You might also want to purchase travel insurance in case a storm does disrupt your trip.

 8. Haggle.
 In many parts of the Caribbean, bargaining for a better deal is an essential part of everyday life.
 While you may not be able to negotiate much in a big duty-free store or a supermarket, where prices are generally fixed, there are plenty of open-air markets where you can try your haggling skills — and often pick up a great souvenir for a song.
 (See Shopping Abroad: A Traveler’s Guide for haggling tips.)

 9. Bring plenty of U.S. dollars.
 In many Caribbean countries, U.S. dollars are accepted as readily as local currency, and the exchange rate is fixed at a set amount.
-For example, in Barbados, roughly $2 Barbadian dollars are always equal to $1 US; the East Caribbean dollar, which is used in a number of countries including St. Kitts, Antigua and Grenada, is fixed at $2.70 EC = $1 US.
+For example, in Barbados, roughly $2 Barbadian dollars are always equal to $1 US; the East Caribbean dollar, which is used in a number of countries including St. Kitts, Antigua, and Grenada, is fixed at $2.70 EC = $1 US.
 The more U.S. dollars you bring from home, the less money you’ll have to take out of local ATMs (and the more you’ll save in pesky international ATM fees).
 Of course, you shouldn’t bring more money than you feel comfortable carrying at one time, and you’ll want to keep it in a money belt under your clothing (or another secure place) for safety.
 See Money Safety for more tips.

 10. Skip the exchange counter.
 When you do need local currency, get your money from an ATM rather than using traveler’s checks or changing money at an exchange counter.
 When you get money at an ATM, you’re taking advantage of the interbank exchange rate, which is more favorable than the rates you’ll get when changing traveler’s checks or using an exchange counter.
 Similarly, credit card purchases are also subject to the interbank exchange rate.
 But keep in mind that fees will apply for most ATM withdrawals and credit card purchases; see The Best Way to Carry Money Overseas for more information.

 11. Don’t overtip.
 In some restaurants, a service charge will automatically be added to your bill; if so, you don’t need to leave an additional tip (unless you wish to further reward an exemplary waiter or waitress).
 Some resorts and hotels also add a service charge onto your bill to cover tips for various members of the staff.
 Call ahead to find out before you leave money in your room for your housekeeper or other service people.
 Finally, check a guidebook to see what tips are expected on the island you’re visiting; while Americans are used to tipping 15 – 20 percent, on some islands a smaller tip of 10 percent is customary for cab drivers, restaurant staff and other service people.
-(See our Tips for Tipping Abroad.)
+(See Tips for Tipping Abroad.)

 12. Use public transportation.
 Many Caribbean islands have local public bus systems — usually small, colorful vans that serve the major routes and towns across the island.
 Fares on these vans tend to be extremely inexpensive.
 Because they’re predominantly used by locals, they’re most useful if you’re traveling between towns or villages; they may not serve off-the-beaten-path attractions visited only by tourists.
-A few islands with particularly strong local bus systems include Aruba, Puerto Rico and Curacao.
+A few islands with particularly strong local bus systems include Aruba, Puerto Rico, and Curacao.

-Note: Keep in mind that there may be no fixed schedule — many buses simply leave when they’re full.
+Keep in mind that there may be no fixed schedule — many buses simply leave when they’re full.
 Service may be limited or unavailable on Sundays or in the evenings.
 And don’t expect climate control; many buses have open windows, not air conditioning.

 13. Share the expenses.
 One common way to see a Caribbean island is to hire a local cab driver to give you a tour.
 The price of the tour is often charged per car, not per person — so if you can find other travelers from your hotel or cruise ship who want a tour too, you can split the expense.
 (Be sure to confirm the total price before you get in the cab.)
 The same goes for rental cars, particularly if you’re only using the car for a single day or afternoon.

 14. Check the local rental companies.
-When renting a car, don’t restrict your search to the big providers like Hertz, Avis and Budget.
+When renting a car, don’t restrict your search to the big providers like Hertz, Avis, and Budget.
 You can often get a better deal from local rental car companies based on the island you’re visiting.
 These smaller operators may not always have easy online booking, but a quick call or email could save you money on your rental.